fva-net/rexs-api-cpp/README.md

 }
 ```

 The `TModelLoader` class can load json and xml REXS model files.
 If successful, the result will convert to true and the model optional will contain a model.
-In case of a failure, the result will contain a collection of messages, describing the issues.
+In case of a failure, the result will contain a collection of messages describing the issues.
 The issues can either be errors or warnings.
-It is perfectly possible, that the result converts to false, a failure, but the model optional contains a model.
+It is perfectly possible that the result converts to false, a failure, but the model optional contains a model.
 This means that the model could be loaded in general, but that there are issues with the model like incorrect value types, missing references, etc.

 ## Working With a REXS Model